orlikoski/CDQR/Docker/README.md

 _TL;DR_ use `in:` and `out:` to specify the input and output paths.
 The `-y` flag to accept default answers to all CDQR questions is added automatically by the script at run time. _This is important since the process will fail if any user input is required._

+# Windows, MacOS and Linux Support
+## Bash
-`cdqr` is a transaltion script that does the heavy lifting of volume mapping and networking for docker.
+`cdqr` is a translation script that does the heavy lifting of volume mapping and networking for docker.
+`cdqr.d` is a daemon version that doesn't output to the screen, thereby enabling processing in the background
+Example: `bash cdqr in:artifacts.zip`

+## PowerShell
+`cdqr.ps1` is a translation script that does the heavy lifting of volume mapping and networking for docker.
+`cdqr.d.ps1` is a daemon version that doesn't output to the screen, thereby enabling processing in the background
+Example: `powershell -ExecutionPolicy Bypass cdqr.ps1 in:artifacts.zip`

 ### How it Works
 Helper Script Command